How to appeal a health coverage or benefits decision

 Glossary (definitions) of appeals terms

-appeal: A written request sent to a state office saying you disagree with an eligibility or benefits decision, and you want a formal hearing with an administrative law judge.
+appeal: A written request sent to a state office saying you disagree with an eligibility or benefits decision, and you want a state fair hearing with an administrative law judge.

 appeals navigator: The person who helps you with benefits appeals decisions made by the Colorado Department of Health Care Policy and Financing or Acentra.